maelswarm/nymph/README.md

 This project just recieved a complete overhaul.

-New documentation will be added this week.
+More documentation will be added this week.

 ## Goals